Ireland's Best Managed Companies Awards Programme has been saved

 - Year 5 & 6 - Gold Standard requalifying winner

-- Year 7 - Platinum Club winner
+- Year 7 - Platinum Standard winner

-Who attends the Symposium?
+Who attends the Awards Ceremony?

-as the Symposium.
 The Gala honours all winning companies from across the

-The Gala is attended by new, requalifying, Gold Standard and Platinum Club companies and the programme sponsors.
+country and is attended by new, requalifying, Gold Standard and Platinum Club companies and the programme sponsors.
 Best Managed Companies honours and celebrates the achievements of the entire organisation.
 Invitees are also welcome to bring along their management teams and other guests including clients, suppliers, vendors and any other business associates to join them in celebrating their company’s achievements.